matiaet98/docker-spark/README.md

 # Apache Spark 3 for Docker

-This container if for creating an Apache Spark cluster using docker containers.
+This container is intended for creating an Apache Spark cluster using docker.

 I created it for testing purposes on a Nomad cluster, don't use it on production environments.